 How does it work?

 Admin Sarah posts an event invitation for the weekly meet-ups (mostly on Wednesdays) in varying locations.
 Expect to meet around 15 people who come together to co-work and connect.
 There is no fee or anything, you only pay for your drinks and food at the location.
-Afterwards, the group often goes out for drinks.
+Afterward, the group often goes out for drinks.

 A great way to meet new people, get work done and check out new cafés on a weekly basis.